HurrellT/HurrellT/README.md

 ## Hi!
 I'm Tomás Hurrell

-#### I’m a passionate **Team Lead and Front-End Lead Developer** who loves expressing myself through the art of building beautiful and maintainable software, always keeping product, design and user experience in mind.
+#### I’m a passionate Developer who loves expressing myself through the art of building beautiful and maintainable software, always keeping product, design and user experience in mind.

 #### Musician and photography aficionado.